 It is important for people with dementia (and those supporting them) to think about what might happen to their pet if they are no longer able to look after it.
 Animal welfare should always be considered and managed appropriately.

 If the person with dementia is moving into a residential care setting, they may not be able to take their pet with them.
 It is a good idea to speak to the accommodation or home management about this to make sure.

 There may be a family member or friend who is able and willing to take responsibility for the pet.
 If the person with dementia is living with their carer then they may take on increased responsibility for the pet (although it is important that they are happy and able to look after the pet).

-Animals and residential care
+Pets and care homes

-Some care homes allow interactions and activities involving carefully-selected animals.
+Some care homes allow interactions and activities involving carefully selected animals.

 The animals and their owners, who are often volunteers, might make regular visits to care homes.
 They will often be breeds of animals with a calm or gentle temperament.
 This is often known as ‘pet therapy’.